-However not only has no exact date in 2018 been provided, there is also no guarantee that this generous interest free loan will continue beyond 2018, and therefore our advice, if you’re thinking of buying property, is to make the most of FHTB while it lasts.
+However there is also no guarantee that this generous interest free loan will continue beyond 2018, and therefore our advice, if you’re thinking of buying property, is to make the most of FHTB while it lasts.

 What is the Forces Help To Buy Scheme?

 FHTB is the cheap home loan scheme which was set up to help serving UK military personnel in buying their first home – or in moving house.
 It largely replaces both the Armed Forces Home Ownership Scheme (AFHOS) and Long Service Advance of Pay (LSAP) scheme [for details see below], and is considerably more generous than either of these.